-The staff offer a warm, welcoming and well maintained environment, where children feel secure and happy.
-Staff work well together as a team, ensuring that they adhere to the policies and procedure of the nursery.
-Staff give high priority to safety inside the nursery and in the garden, and this is frequently monitored.
+The staff offer a warm and welcoming and well maintained environment where children feel secure and happy.
+Staff work well together as a team ensuring that they adhere to the policies and procedure of the nursery.
+Staff give high priority to safety inside the nursery and in the garden, this is frequently monitored.

-Staff maintain and encourage children to practice good standards of hygiene.
-Staff are aware of the children's individual needs and support them accordingly.
-The effective organisation of the daily routine enables children to have regular meals, drinks and sleep times; all staff are aware of children's dietary requirements.
-All children have regular opportunities for outdoor play.

-Children play with a wide range of self chosen and adult led activities.
+Staff maintain and encourage children to practice good hygiene standards.
+Staff are aware of the children's individual needs and support them accord.
+The effective organisation of the daily routine enable children to have regularly meals, drinks and sleep time, all staff are aware of children's dietary requirement.
+All children have regularly opportunies for outdoor play.
+Children have sufficient opportunities to play with a wide range of free play and adult led activities.
 The nursery has a wide and varied selection of toys and resources encompassing each age group and each area of development.
-Staff spend time playing and talking to the children.
-There is a good selection of resources that promote positive images of people with differing needs, culture and ethnicity, however the toys that reflect positive images of people with differing abilities are not always utilised to full benefit.
-Staff frequently use praise and encouragement, which is effective in boosting children's confidence and maintaining good behaviour.
+Staff time playing and talking to the children.
+There is a good selection of resources that promote positive images of people with differing needs, culture and ethnicity, however the toys that reflect positive images people with differing abilities is not always utilise to is full benefit.
+Staff frequently use positive praise and encouragement.

 Staff have a good awareness of the important of working in partnership with parents and carers, and ensuring children are looked after according to parents' wishes.
 They exchange information about the children daily.
-Most aspects of required documentation are good, with the exception of parental consent to seek emergency treatment and medical advice, which is not yet in place.
+Most aspects of required documentation is good with the exception of parental consent to seek emergency treatment and medical advice.